ken-placeholder-321/tech-chal-be/DEVELOPERS.md

 <br> 1.
 More testing could be implemented e.g unit tests for AccountController + AccountService, integration tests and post deployment checks<br> 2.
 Database improvements to utilize EF Core's auto generated migration scripts for the future <br> 3.
 Logging system improvement to be something more powerful and maybe cloud based <br> 4.
 Caching system potentially?
 Might need to have a discussion around business requirements to see if caching could be helpful or not.<br>5.
 Potentially split the Database logic into another project so the WebApi project doesn't get too cluttered<br>6.
 Depending on how complex the system is going to be in the future we could pontetially add a GUID field as UserId and do some db re-indexing but this depends on future requirement

 ## 8. Validation Improvements
-Although I'm very familiar with setting up fluent validations, in the future we could spend some time implementing a validation layer for requests that come through instead of doing manual checks in the service layer. <br>
+Although I'm not too familiar with setting up fluent validations, in the future we could spend some time implementing a validation layer for requests that come through instead of doing manual checks in the service layer. <br>
 e.g
 ```
   public CreateUserRequestValidator()